-Musical Youth named a Kirkus Reviews top 100 indie book of the year; also a top teen/young adult and top romance novel.
+Musical Youth, in addition to receiving a starred review, named a Kirkus Reviews top 100 indie book of the year; also a top teen/young adult and top romance novel.

 Richard Georges who was born in Trinidad and resides in the BVI but has Antiguan roots won the 2020 Bocas Prize for his poetry collection Epiphaneia